cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 customElements.define( 'my-name-input', MyNameInput);
 }
 ```
 Note the use of `attachInternals()` to get a handle on some of the external form's properties.
 In addition, the value of the component's `id` is used to set the `id` of the component's `input` element.
 This makes the label's text available to the component, something that is not accessible without the `ElementInternals` reference.
-This relation between the label and it's associated input value is important for accessibility. `ElementInternals` also includes [many ARIA properties](https://developer.mozilla.org/en-US/docs/Web/API/ElementInternals#instance_properties_included_from_aria) that can be set.
+This relation between the label and it's associated input value is important for accessibility. `ElementInternals` also includes [many ARIA properties](https://developer.mozilla.org/en-US/docs/Web/API/ElementInternals#instance_properties_included_from_aria) that can be set on form elements.

 ## Web Components and Accessibility